Is Addiction a Mental Illness?

 Integrated Comprehensive Addiction Recovery Treatment Programs We Level Up NJ

 We level Up NJ is offering exceptional evidence-based recovery treatment programs.
 The combinations of therapies applied for each client are tailored to their individualized needs in treating drug addiction by treating co-occurring mental health issues.
-We provide cutting-edge full-service rehabilitation care, including residential inpatient, medically assisted detox to drugs, alcohol addiction, and co-occurring mental health therapy.
+We provide cutting-edge full-service rehabilitation care, including residential inpatient, medically assisted detox to drugs, rehab addict programs, and co-occurring mental health therapy.
 Co-occurring mental health treatment includes Anxiety, Depression, Trauma, Post-Traumatic Stress Disorder (PTSD), Borderline Personality, Bipolar Disorder, Obsessive-Compulsive, Self Harm, Psychosis, and other cases Treatment services vary by facility.
 Call to learn more.

 NIDA – https://teens.drugabuse.gov/drug-facts/mental-health#topic-3